 Mozilla has merged its gestating "coding in the cloud" Skywriter project with Ajax.org's Cloud9 IDE, a GPL-licensed open source service that is currently in beta.

 You know you're watching in a lively business when forecasts look dated as soon as they appear.
 Yesterday BP revealed its crystal ball-gazing exercise of forecasts for energy supply and demand to 2030.
+It's as a good as any, but conservatively plays down the latest innovations in nuclear, synthetic hydrocarbons and unconventional fuel sources.
+Still, the BP Energy Outlook to 2030 forecast is well worth a read as a contrast to the alarmist version of long-term energy outlook popular in the press.

 The first virus capable of infecting DOS-based PCs celebrates its silver jubilee this month.